 Our relationship with the smartphone industry giants and active participation in MirrorLink development, coupled with our investment in leading edge software implementations of these technologies, allow us to meet tight mass production deadlines while maintaining high quality.

 Once the smartphone connectivity takes a firm hold, availability of a new target customer base will spawn a new breed of apps focused towards the car and its unique needs.
 Many of the apps will focus on the driver’s needs for entertainment, connectivity and navigation.
-Others may offer applications that allow the car OEM to connect to the hundreds of sensors in the car and harvest the information for pro-active maintenance as well as other forms of revenue generation.
+Others may offer applications that allow the car OEM to connect to the hundreds of sensors in the car and harvest the information for pro-active maintenance as well as other forms of revenue generation, according to lax airport car service.
 A side effect of this app evolution will be the creation of new legal issues with respect to driver distraction and automaker liability, especially in a market such as US.

 Next step in the auto infotainment evolution will be how the embedded OS battle shapes up.
 As customers get used to apps in the car, OS ecosystems with a rich set of apps will be the ones of choice.
 That leaves us with iOS, Android and also Windows.
 But will the auto makers give up control of the infotainment OS and thereby the customer experience?